ekopen/market_data_stream/README.md

 Configures a Kafka producer that captures real-time market data from a websocket.
 The producer publishes data to a Kafka topic, which downstream consumers use to update market data tables and retrieve live prices.

 ## Details
-- Runs in Docker on an Ubuntu server to enable reproducible builds and dashboard monitoring.
-- Connects to a Finnhub websocket that streams crypto pricing data from Binance for multiple tickers.
+- Connects to a Finnhub websocket that streams crypto pricing data (tick level granularity) from Binance for multiple currencies.
 - Retention is capped by both time duration and memory size to optimize storage and keep latency low (configured via Kafka retention policies).
 - Integrated with Prometheus and Grafana to track message throughput, producer health, memory usage, and server metrics.
 - Other modules in the Live Trading Engine subscribe to this Kafka topic.
-For example, the market_data_module continuously writes streaming data into ClickHouse for historical analysis, while the trading_module consumes the latest prices for use in trading strategy execution.
+For example, the market_data continuously writes streaming data into ClickHouse for historical analysis, while the trading consumes the latest prices for use in trading strategy execution.

 ## Future Improvements
 - Expand the producer to stream more symbols and include bid/ask price levels and order book depth.